ietf-rats-wg/eat/draft-ietf-rats-eat.md

 interval.
 The age is the interval between acquisition of the location data and token creation.

-See location-related privacy considerations in {{locationprivacyconsiderations}}.
+See location-related privacy considerations in {{privacyconsiderations}}.

 ~~~~CDDL
 {::include nc-cddl/location.cddl}